For Participants

 Yes!
 Subjects can return to the lab as many times as they want, as long as the spot on their wrist where the arterial line is inserted is healed (no bruising, etc.).
 We recommend taking 2 weeks off between studies.

 Please fill out this eligibility survey.
-If you are eligible, one of our research coordinators will reach out to you so that you can complete a quick screening phone call.
+If you are eligible, one of our study coordinators will reach out to you so that you can complete a quick screening phone call.
 This phone call should take no more than 15 minutes.
-Once your eligibility is confirmed, participants are placed on a listserv email group.
-Emails go out when new study slots are open and include a link to sign up on our website.
-Once you click the link, you can choose the best time and date for you based on the availabilities listed!

 Clinical research is the way doctors and scientists learn about new ways to prevent and treat illness in people.
 Clinical research is the fastest way to find answers to the many questions about health and disease.
 It is sometimes called “human research” or a “clinical trial.”